-Now that travel is back on the cards, it's worth refreshing your memory on what foods you can and can't take on a plane.
-Some rules have also changed due to Brexit so knowing what food you can and can’t take on a plane can be a bit of a minefield.
+Now holiday season is here again, it's worth refreshing your memory on what foods you can and can't take on a plane.
+Some rules have changed due to Brexit, so knowing what food you can and can’t take on a plane can be a bit of a minefield.
 Here’s the rundown of what you can and can’t pack.

 Can you take food in hand luggage?

 Generally, as long as it’s solid – yes.
-The main thing you need to remember is that you can’t take liquids through security in your hand luggage in quantities over 100ml (and more than 1L in total) – and in this case ‘liquids’ is extended to include anything with a high liquid content, so it covers everything from water and fruit juice to pasta sauces and oils.
+The main thing you need to remember, at least for now, is that you can’t currently take liquids through security in your hand luggage in quantities over 100ml (and more than 1L in total).
+In this case, ‘liquids’ is extended to include anything with a high liquid content, so it covers everything from water and fruit juice to pasta sauces and oils.

 Is honey a liquid?

 A number of products come up again and again when it comes to the most confiscated items at UK airports.

 You may never have thought of honey as a liquid before, but for the purposes of airport security it’s considered as such.
 Along with all those other items that straddle the fine line between solid and liquid food – Marmite, Nutella, marmalade, jam and chutneys – you’ll need to confine it to jars under 100ml.
 So be sure to pop anything bigger into your hold baggage if you want to take it with you.

 What about olives?
 Don’t be fooled into thinking olives count as solid food – they’re most often sold bottled up in brine and will be considered a liquid product.
 Similarly, you can think of anything sold in oil or brine, like antipasti, capers, anchovies and gherkins as liquid foods.